Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 Test with Additional DataLoaders
 ================================

-You can still run inference on a test set even if the :meth:`~pytorch_lightning.core.hooks.DataHooks.test_dataloader` method hasn't been defined within your :doc:`lightning module <../common/lightning_module>` instance.
+You can still run inference on a test dataset even if the :meth:`~pytorch_lightning.core.hooks.DataHooks.test_dataloader` method hasn't been defined within your :doc:`lightning module <../common/lightning_module>` instance.
 This would be the case when your test data is not available at the time your model was declared.